-

 Joint Venture:

 The Argentinian National Civil and Commercial Code does not foresee a contract or specific figure for the joint venture.
 Notwithstanding, individuals and companies are allowed to freely execute any contract to rule their rights and obligations.
-Hence locally two or more companies could sign a Joint Venture agreement that rules their shareholders/quotaholders rights in a newco to develop the intended project.
+Hence locally two or more companies could sign a Joint Venture agreement that rules their shareholders/quota holders rights in a newco to develop the intended project.

 Argentinian Trusts are contracts where trustors allocate certain assets, goods, rights or credits under another party administration (trustee) in favor of a beneficiary, which can be the trustor, the trustee or a third party.

 The trust principal benefit is the possibility to transfer the property of certain assets to a third party.
 As consequence, the trustor´s creditors cannot execute the encumbered assets as trust funds.
-Additionally, the trust limit its liability to the trusted funds avoiding the prosecution of the trustee’s property in the event that the trust debts exceed the value of its funds.
+Additionally, the trust limits its liability to the trusted funds avoiding the prosecution of the trustee’s property in the event that the trust debts exceed the value of its funds.

 At the end of the trust term or compliance with its purpose the assets shall be transferred to the “Fideicomisario”, the fideicomisario can’t be the same party as the trustee.